exonum/exonum-doc/src/get-started/data-proofs.md

 similar to Protobuf declarations, it helps the light client handle proofs that contain the `Wallet` structure.

-We also implement a couple of auxiliary methods for `Wallet`: a counstructor and a balance setter.
+We also implement a couple of auxiliary methods for `Wallet`: a constructor and a balance setter.

 ???
 "Wallet methods"